 For instance, if you’re flying in a city with cell towers and skyscrapers, you’ll find it hard to maintain a good signal as opposed to flying your drone in the countryside in open space.
 Being aware of your environment before your flight is crucial.

 Seems evident doesn’t it.
 Weather will probably be the biggest factor that influences how far you can fly your drone away from you.
-Heavy winds and rain will almost certainly guarantee a crash if you fly your drone beyond visual line of sight.
+Flying drones in heavy winds and rain will almost certainly guarantee a crash if you fly your drone beyond visual line of sight.

 Some flight apps can actually connect to weather data using an API and give you warnings on whether it’s okay to go beyond a certain distance with your drone and at what speed.
 They may not always be accurate but it’s better to err on the side of caution here.